310th Special Operations Squadron: History

+World War II

 It was established in early 1942 as a Douglas C-47 Skytrain transport squadron under First Air Force, and later trained under I Troop Carrier Command in the eastern United States.
 It was deployed to England in December 1942, being assigned to Eighth Air Force to provide transport and resupply support to the buildup of the heavy bomber force in England.

 The squadron was detached to Twelfth Air Force in Algeria in May 1943 to provide air resupply and transport during the North African Campaign in Algeria and Tunisia.
 It also performed combat casualty evacuation of wounded personnel to rear areas.
 It remained under jurisdiction of VIII ASC while in North Africa, providing transport between England and North Africa from its base in Algeria.
 It returned to England in early 1944 to participate in the buildup of forces prior to the Allied landings in France during D-Day in June 1944.

 The squadron engaged in combat operations by dropping paratroops into Normandy on D-Day (6 June 1944) and releasing gliders with reinforcements on the following day.
 The unit received a Distinguished Unit Citation and a French citation for these missions.

 After the Normandy invasion the squadron ferried supplies in the United Kingdom.
 It also hauled food, clothing, medicine, gasoline, ordnance equipment, and other supplies to the front lines and evacuated patients to rear zone hospitals.
 It dropped paratroops near Nijmegen and towed gliders carrying reinforcements during the Operation Market Garden.
 In December, it participated in the Battle of the Bulge by releasing gliders with supplies for the 101st Airborne Division near Bastogne.

 The squadron moved to Belgium in early 1945, and participated in the Western Allied invasion of Germany, participating in the air assault across the Rhine River in March 1945, each aircraft towed two gliders with troops of the 17th Airborne Division and released them near Wesel.

 In late May 1945, after V-E Day, the squadron moved to Waller Field, Trinidad and attached to Air Transport Command.
 From Trinidad, the squadron ferried returning military personnel to Morrison Field, Florida, where they were sent on to other bases or prepared for separation after the war.
 It was inactivated at the end of July 1945.

+Air Force reserve

 It was reactivated in 1949 as a reserve troop carrier squadron.
 It was equipped with Curtiss C-46 Commandos. activated during the Korean War and became a training unit for crews flying Fairchild C-119 Flying Boxcar assault transports in South Korea.
 It was inactivated in 1953 after federalized activation period ended.
 The squadron was reactivated a year later operating variety of rotary wing helicopters.
 It provided helicopter support for atomic weapons tests on Bikini in the Eniwetok Atoll, February–June 1956.
 It was inactivated when the helicopter mission was transferred to the United States Army.